alexisakira/alexisakira.github.io/_misc/coauthor.md

 date: 2025-01-17
 ---

-Below is a list of my coauthors (in alphabetical order by last name, published papers only).
+Below is a list of my coauthors (in alphabetical order by last name, limited to published papers).
 Let me know if the links are outdated.

  1. [Sherzod Akhundjanov](https://sites.google.com/site/sherzodba/)
  1. Johji Arakawa